 Inform (not open source)

-Just like the previous entry, Inform is more than a simple program to create IF.
+Just like the previous entry, Inform is more than a simple program for creating IF.
 Inform is an entire “design system for interactive fiction based on natural language.”
 The wide range of tools included allow you to create “adventure games, historical simulations, gripping stories or experimental digital art.”
 The finished source code “reads like English sentences, making it uniquely accessible to non-programmers”.

 Inform has a library of user-created extensions to add features to your IF story.
 The creators or Inform also wrote an ebook entitled Writing with Inform to help writers get started.
 Inform can run on Linux, Mac, and Windows.
 The Linux version uses the GNOME framework.
 The most recent release of Inform is 7.0.